elifiner/poelog/README.md

 ## Contributing

-If you'd like to contribute to PoeLog or report any issues, please visit the [GitHub repository](https://github.com/elifiner/poelog).
+If you'd like to contribute to PoeLog, suggest new features, or report any issues, please visit the [GitHub repository](https://github.com/elifiner/poelog).

 ## License